haowei772/San-Francisco-311-request-resolving-time-prediction/README.md

 | Aalen's additive model             |      0.10     |
 | Random forest regression model     |      0.55     |
 | Gradient boosting regression model |      0.51     |
-                                         R2
-linear regression model                 0.11
-Aalen's additive model                  0.10 random forest regression model          0.55 gradient boosting regression model      0.51

-Feature importance:
+Exemples of important features:
-'Request topic', 'Response Agency', 'Neighborhood', 'Year'
+'Request topic', 'Response Agency', 'Neighborhood', 'Year'...

-Analysis of 'Year' feature leads to the discover of a interesting pattern that the mean resolving time of 311 requests started to decrease after 2010, coinciding with the starting time of data driven techniques' incorporation into San Francisco 311 program management.
+Analysis of 'Year' feature leads to the discover of a interesting pattern that the mean resolving-time of 311-requests started to decrease after 2010, coinciding with the incorporation of data-driven techniques into San Francisco 311 program.

 ### Summary
-Random forest model performs well when modeling heterogenous data.
+Random forest model performs well when modeling heterogenous data compared to other linear models.

-Data driven techniques may contribute to the increase of work efficiency of San Francisco 311 program.
+Data driven techniques contribute to the increase of work efficiency of San Francisco 311 program.